 The Regulation also provides special rules for the situation in which an employee works in more than one country simultaneously.
 The employee will always be subject to the social security system of one country only.
-That is his country of residence if that is where he works at least a substantial part of his time (25%) there.
-Special rules apply if this test is not met.
+That is his country of residence if that is where he works at least a substantial part of his time (25%).
+Special rules apply if this test is not met, or in case of cross-border teleworking from home.